EngFlavioMartins/Cavity-Flow-Solver/README.md

 ### Running a simulation:

--Firstly, the user needs to input the following flow parameters:
+- Firstly, the user needs to input the following flow parameters:

   - nx, ny: number of grid elements in x- and y-directions
   - lx, ly: domain sizes in x- and y-directions